jonnylee777/Optimal-ish-2048/experiment_results.md

 The current best agent, being stronger, plays longer games: 2.7 ms per move, 40 seconds per game, 15,072 moves per game, all measured single-threaded.

-Searching three moves ahead instead of one is worth 48 percent — more than every training improvement in this project combined — and those two runs differ only in depth.
+Searching three moves ahead instead of one results in a 48 percent improvement — more than every training improvement in this project combined — and those two runs differ only in depth.

-Depth five was measured at 346,739, below depth four — but only over 30 games, which resolves nothing at this spread, and the two runs used different pruning settings. **That comparison is unresolved, not negative.** It is recorded here rather than quietly dropped because it is exactly the kind of underpowered result this project has mistaken for a conclusion before.
+Depth five was measured at 346,739, below depth four — but only over 30 games, which resolves nothing at this spread, and the two runs used different pruning settings. **That comparison is unresolved, not negative.** It is recorded here rather than dropped.

-### What moved the number, and what did not
+### What moved the number, and what did not:

 | Change | Effect | Evidence |
 |---|---:|---|